-As the foundation’s first leadership coach and content developer, Katy Craig focuses on leadership development for participants in the Boettcher Scholarship and Webb-Waring Biomedical Research programs.
+As the Foundation’s first leadership coach and content developer, Katy Craig focuses on leadership development for participants in the Boettcher Scholarship program.

-Katy joined the foundation in 2005 as the scholarship program director and served as the first director of strategic initiatives from 2013 to 2017.
-Her early career included serving as the assistant director of the University Honors Program at the University of Denver while simultaneously holding the positions of first-year English instructor, honors seminar instructor, honors symposium instructor and Nelson Hall faculty resident.
+Katy joined the Foundation in 2005 as the scholarship program director and served as the first director of strategic initiatives from 2013 to 2017, during which time she co-authored All the Wisdom and None of the Junk: Secrets of Applying for College Admission and Scholarships.
+Her early career included serving as the assistant director of the University Honors Program at the University of Denver (DU) while simultaneously holding the positions of first-year English instructor, honors seminar instructor, honors symposium instructor, and Nelson Hall faculty resident.

-Katy is a certified professional Co-Active Coach through CTI and a Certified Professional Coach through the International Coach Federation.
-She is also certified in the Paterson LifePlan and the Emotional Intelligence Quotient 2.0 and 360 assessments.
-Katy is most proud of her twins, Liam and Everett, and her marriage to husband, Dan.
+Katy is a Certified Professional Co-Active Coach through CTI, a Certified Professional Coach through the International Coach Federation and a Certified Disruption Advisors Coach through WLJ Advisors.
+She is also certified in the Leadership Multi-Rater Assessment of Personality (LMAP), Paterson LifePlan, and the Emotional Intelligence Quotient 2.0 and 360 assessments.
+Katy lives in Denver with her twins, Liam and Everett, and her spouse, Dan.

 While it’s impossible to pick just one after a lifetime of amazing experiences, a three-day backpacking trip to Mount of the Holy Cross to celebrate my sixth wedding anniversary ranks right up there.